-Designation of the Project Sponsor will require that the entity(ies) assuming such role(s) provide written notice to the Signatories and Concurring Parties and describe the extent of its/their responsibility with respect to the Project.
-The PA will be suitably amended in accordance with Stipulation XVI.
-If there is more than one Project Sponsor, written notice and amendment(s) will specify the roles and responsibilities of each entity with respect to the PA.

-B. If FRA does not provide financial assistance to advance the Project toward and/or through construction, FRA and FTA will consult with any other Federal agencies with undertakings associated with the Project to designate a new lead Federal agency.
+- A. Designation of a new Project Sponsor that is an Invited Signatory to this PA will require that the entity assuming such role provide written notice to the Signatories and Concurring Parties and describe the extent of its responsibility with respect to the Project. - B. If FRA does not provide the majority of federal funding for project implementation, FRA will consult with any other Federal agencies with undertakings associated with the Project to designate a new lead Federal agency.
 Designation of a new lead Federal agency will require that the entity assuming such role provide written notice to the Signatories and Concurring Parties and describe the extent of its responsibility with respect to the Project.
-The PA will be suitably amended in accordance with Stipulation XVI.

-C. In the event that an entity that is not a Signatory to this PA becomes a Project Sponsor, that Project Sponsor must assume the responsibility for carrying out stipulations of this PA by becoming a Signatory to this PA.
-A request to amend the PA to add the new Project Sponsor to the PA will be provided by the Project Sponsor to the Signatories.
-The written request will include a statement that the Project Sponsor agrees to the terms of the PA, specify the Stipulations for which it will assume specific responsibility, and include a draft amendment to the PA.
-The amendment process will follow Stipulation XVI.
+If the Federal agency assuming the role of Lead Federal Agency is not a Signatory to this PA, this PA will be suitably amended in accordance with Stipulation XVI. - C. In the event that the Project Sponsor identified as of the date of execution of this PA changes and an entity that is not a Signatory to this PA becomes a Project Sponsor, that Project Sponsor must assume the responsibility for carrying out stipulations of this PA by becoming a Signatory to this PA.
+A request to amend this PA to add the new Project Sponsor to this PA will be provided by the new Project Sponsor to the Signatories.
+The written request will include a statement that the new Project Sponsor agrees to the terms of this PA, specify the Stipulations for which it will assume specific responsibility, and include a draft amendment to this PA.
+This PA will be suitably amended in accordance with Stipulation XVI.